-This button will clear all unique names (subdomains) for all regions in the system.
+This button will clear all subdomains for all countries, states/provinces, and regions.
 This is handy if you want to start over and want a way to keep track of which ones you have already changed and which ones you have not.